CMihai99/fyndro/README.md

 ## Archive

-Within the download archive you will find the following directories and files:
+Within the download archive you'll find the following directories and files:

 ```
 andro/